-Turnover increased by 6.2% to \$855.5 million for the six months ending June 30, 2017 compared to \$805.7 million in 2016.
+Turnover increased by 6.2% to \$855.5 million for the six months ended June 30, 2017 compared to \$805.7 million in 2016.
 Net sales represented 97.6% of turnover for the 2017 period, with advertising income representing the remainder.
-Net sales increased by 5.9% to \$835.2 million.
+Net sales increased by \$46.5 million, or 5.9%, to \$835.2 million.

-The increase in net sales was primarily attributable to a 4.9% increase in like-for-like sales.
-On a constant currency basis, like-for-like growth was 5.0%.
-The increase in like-for-like sales was primarily the result of increases in average sales per transaction, with the remainder attributable to an increase in the overall number of transactions.
-Net new stores and expansions growth contributed a 1.0% increase in net sales, primarily as a result of opening new stores, partially offset by the winding down of 28 stores in Minneapolis-St. Paul International Airport and Tampa International Airport that were acquired in connection with the acquisition of World Duty Free Group.
+Organic growth was 8.8% for the six-month period ended June 30, 2017 and contributed \$67.6 million of the increase in net sales.
+Like-for-like growth was 5.1% and contributed \$36.4 million of the increase in net sales.
+On a constant currency basis, like-for-like growth was 5.2%.
+The increase in like-for-like growth was primarily the result of increases in average sales per transaction, with the remainder attributable to an increase in the overall number of transactions.
+Net new stores and expansions growth contributed \$31.2 million of the increase in net sales, primarily as a result of opening new stores.
+This growth was partially offset by a decrease of \$21.1 million in net sales of acquired wind-down stores.